petabase/TakeHomeProject/README.md

 **The fix:** lenient, normalized matching for brand/class fields; strict, near-exact matching for the warning.
 One fuzzy-match-everything rule would fail one of these two requirements no matter how it's tuned — so the strictness is asymmetric by design, not an oversight.

+A normalized match doesn't automatically mean "needs a human" either — a field that matches once case/punctuation is normalized auto-passes when its confidence is **75% or higher**; only genuinely uncertain matches (partial/substring overlaps, typically below that line) get routed to NEEDS REVIEW.

 ### 🖥️ No frontend framework

 The brief leaves the stack open, and the UX bar is explicit: *"something my mother could figure out."*